worldwide-asset-exchange/wax-labs-ui/docs/proposals.md

 ### Reviewing a deliverable

-Once a proposal is submitted, the WAX Labs admin can assign deliverables to any account in the WaxLabs Contract for review, given that the reviewer has a WAX Labs profile.
+After a reviewer has been assigned to a proposal for review and a deliverable report has been submitted, it can be evaluated by the reviewer.

-If the WaxLabs Contract does not have enough funds to pay for the current deliverable, the action will fail when the reviewer accepts this deliverable.
+If the WaxLabs Contract does not have enough funds to pay for the current proposal deliverable, the action will fail when the reviewer accepts this deliverable.

-This action can be executed with the `setReviewer` function:
+This action can be executed with the `reviewDeliverable` function:

 ```typescript
 const response = await reviewDeliverable({